 2) Remove the risk of thermal shock

 Any sudden changes, including excessive temperatures, should be avoided as thermal shock from sudden heating/cooling can cause the glass to crack or break.
-The glass should be heated gently and gradually, including at the beginning of your process, and allow hot glassware to cool gradually – away from cold draughts.
+The glass should be heated gently and gradually, including at the beginning of your process.
+Allow hot glassware to cool gradually – away from cold draughts.

 3) Avoid hotspots by distributing heat evenly